-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Nurture: Our pupil premium children that accessed nurture or Lego therapy were able to reduce barriers to learning through addressing their emotional needs The emotional development of these children was built increasing self-esteem, social skills and confidence in the classroom.
+Nurture: Our pupil premium children that accessed nurture were able to reduce barriers to learning through addressing their emotional needs The emotional development of these children was built increasing self-esteem, social skills and confidence in the classroom.

 Small group work in maths: The pupil premium children accessing small group work provision were able to develop their confidence in maths.
 We were able to tailor learning tasks to the specific needs of the children.
 As a result, our pupil premium children made progress.
-2/4 made progress and 2/4 made expected progress.
+5/7 made progress.

 Small group work in reading: The pupil premium children accessing small group work provision were able to develop their confidence in reading.
 We were able to tailor learning tasks to the specific needs of the children.
 As a result, our pupil premium children made progress.
-4/5 made progress and 1/5 made expected progress.
+5/5 made progress (y5/6 reading interventions).